vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 So, I am looking for an alternative to `cmake` and Internet tells me that I have two options: *gn*, and *meson*.
-Meson is the closest thing that fits my preference for syntax; its pythonic and often seen in use with *ninja* in  many foss projects.
+Meson is the closest thing that fits my preference for syntax; it is pythonic and often seen in use with *ninja* in many foss projects.

 This article goes into the details of getting a simple program in C++ built with a couple of 3rd party library dependencies, and write down